 You have just received a B.A. in anthropology or archaeology and have arrived at another university to pursue a graduate degree in archaeology.
 Over time, in conversations with your new professors, do not repeatedly “drop the names” of the famous archaeologists you have studied under as an undergraduate.
 A number of archaeologists around the world and here at home have deep personal enmity with other archaeologists.
 You may not know who dislikes whom.
 Some professors are not above transferring that old grudge directly onto you if they see you as being too closely affiliated with an archaeologist they personally detest.
-Keep your focus on your new professors.
+Keep your focus and loyalty squarely on your new professors in graduate school.

 20. Academic archaeology is not always fair―it probably should be―but it is not as a matter of practice.

 It was your creative idea.
 You did nearly all of the hard work in the field, laboratory, and library, including writing up 95 percent of the results for publication.
 You thought this was your big chance for solo authorship of an important article in a major archaeological journal.
 Suddenly, like a lightning bolt from the blue, your academic advisor, head professor, or committee chairman is the lead author on the paper and you are relegated to co-author.
 This is a bit more common than one might think.
 From the honest perspective of some professors, having your name sitting next to his or her famous name on the “by line” makes you look like one really great up-and-coming archaeologist.
 They think you are the recipient of a great favor, and you get to share in their fame and glory.
 Your professor gets to enlarge his curriculum vitae along with yours, even though it is mostly at your expense.